 Although adaptive leadership requires a great deal of effort, it provides substantial returns.
 Based on credible statistics, firms that are adaptive end up with immense gains both financially and operationally.
 They are able to weather storms and rise to the top even during periods of volatility.

 In summary, adaptive leadership can be summed up using four main principles: distributed leadership, optimal talent mix, possessing a transparent character, and developing mutual trust.
 With regards to distributed leadership, the leader delegates roles to team members.

 An optimal talent mix entails using everyone’s skills rather than just those of top-level executives.
 A clear charter means that the company or team follows well-defined goals, duties, and ground rules, while trust helps to foster strong bonds among employees, employers, and clients.

-Thank you for reading CFI’s guide to adaptive leadership.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide to Adaptive Leadership.
 To continue your development as a world-class financial analyst, these additional resources will be helpful: